DariaDanilova/database_administration/task3/readme.md

 ## Solution

-To begin with, let's look at the values of the audit_sys_operations, audit_file_dest and audit_trail parameters.
+To begin with, let's look at the values of the *audit_sys_operations*, *audit_file_dest* and *audit_trail* parameters.

 ![1](https://user-images.githubusercontent.com/61746700/159139931-6b961b3d-3e30-4f62-beee-438c647ce27d.png)

-To enable auditing for privileged users, set audit_sys_operations to TRUE, change the value of audit_trail, because in this case, the audit information must be stored outside the database (create a folder in the directory in advance), and accordingly set audit_file_dest to XML, not DB.
+To enable auditing for privileged users, set *audit_sys_operations* to TRUE, change the value of *audit_trail*, because in this case, the audit information must be stored outside the database (create a folder in the directory in advance), and accordingly set *audit_file_dest* to XML, not DB.

 ![2](https://user-images.githubusercontent.com/61746700/159139968-1c34c24e-5120-4488-a54e-e4ba9b28db73.png)